dimitrijepanic/bendingspoonsexample/README.md

         Result left = traverseTree(root.left, start);
         Result right = traverseTree(root.right, start);

-        // the path actually start from the starting node
+        // the initial point of infection - when we find it we are searching for the longest path from that point
         // here we reset the value of the length of path if(root.val == start) {
             // maxPath needs to be compared with the height of left and right subtree